aws-samples/robotics-boilerplate/README.md

 ## Installation

-To create an environment, use Cloudformation.

-1. In the AWS Console for Cloudformation:
+**STEP 1**: In the AWS Console for CloudFormation:
-1.1 Click Create Stack
+1. Click Create Stack
-1.2 Select "Upload a Template file"
+2. Select "Upload a Template file"
-1.3 Click "Choose File" and upload c9-ros-nice-cfn.yaml 1.4 Click Next
+3. Click "Choose File" and upload c9-ros-nice-cfn.yaml
+4. Click Next

-2. Create a CloudFormation stack
+**STEP 2**: Create a CloudFormation stack
-2.1Enter a stack name
+1. Enter a stack name
-2.2 Choose an instance type
+2. Choose an instance type
-2.3 Enter your Cloud9 Access Role ARN
+3. Enter your Cloud9 Access Role ARN
-2.4 Select a ROS Version to install
+4. Select a ROS Version to install
-2.5 Click Next, then Next again
+5. Click Next, then Next again
-2.6 Check the box for "I acknowledge that AWS CloudFormation might create IAM resources with custom names."
+6. Check the box for "I acknowledge that AWS CloudFormation might create IAM resources with custom names."
-2.7 Click Create Stack
+7. Click Create Stack

 Instance creation can take up to 30 minutes to complete.

-3. Open Cloud9 environment
+**STEP 3**: Open Cloud9 environment
-3.1 Once instance is created, go to Cloud9
+1. Once instance is created, go to Cloud9
-3.2 you should see an environment named "RobotWorkshop-{stack name}" 3.3 Click "Open IDE"
+2. you should see an environment named "RobotWorkshop-{stack name}"
+3. Click "Open IDE"

-4. Open Desktop GUI
+**STEP 4**: Open Desktop GUI
-4.1 Go to the Preview menu and select "Preview Running Application".
+1. Go to the Preview menu and select "Preview Running Application".
 This will open a new tab in Cloud9, which will be blank.
-4.2 Click the link on the right hand side of the URL field next to the word "Browser", then "Pop Out Into New Window".
+2. Click the link on the right hand side of the URL field next to the word "Browser", then "Pop Out Into New Window".
 The GUI will be visible in the new browser tab.

 ## Support
 * Nigel Gardiner: ngl@amazon.com